Storm Prediction Center: Mesoscale discussions

 SPC mesoscale discussions (MDs) once covered convection (mesoscale convective discussions [MCDs]) and precipitation (mesoscale precipitation discussions [MPDs]); MPDs are now issued by the Weather Prediction Center (WPC).
 MCDs generally precede the issuance of a tornado or severe thunderstorm watch, by one to three hours when possible.
 Mesoscale discussions are designed to give local forecasters an update on a region where a severe weather threat is emerging and an indication of whether a watch is likely and details thereof, as well as situations of isolated severe weather when watches are not necessary.
 MCDs contain meteorological information on what is happening and what is expected to occur in the next few hours, and forecast reasoning in regard to weather watches.
 Mesoscale discussions are often issued to update information on watches already in effect, and sometimes when one is to be canceled.
 Mesoscale discussions are occasionally used as advance notice of a categorical upgrade of a scheduled convective outlook.

 Example

 Meso-gamma mesoscale discussion

-SPC mesoscale discussions for a high-impact and high-confidence violent tornadoes are called Meso-gamma mesoscale discussions.
+SPC mesoscale discussions for a high-impact and high-confidence strong tornadoes (EF2+) or winds greater than 100 mph are called meso-gamma mesoscale discussions.
+Meso-gamma mesoscale discussions are rarely issued by the SPC.
+As of March 2025, the Storm Prediction Center has issued 44 meso-gamma mesoscale discussions.